 Demonstrating their resilience, Dundee fought successfully to win the Scottish Championship (the second tier in Scottish football after the 2013 founding of the Scottish Professional Football League), beating out Hamilton Academical for the title and gaining promotion back to the top tier.

 Below is my initial redesign of the Dundee badge, published on 26 May 2014:In 1952, Dundee first began sporting a club badge on their tops, featuring ‘DFC’ laid out diagonally, enclosed in shield.
 In 1955, the club began using the current ‘DFC’ badge.
-In 1968, the badge colours were inverted (white detail on a dark blue field).
-Two years later, a new badge, replacing the shield with a circle and red detail, was used on the kit.
-1973 saw the return of the white letters, though without a shield.
+In 1970, a new badge, replacing the shield with a circle and red detail, was used on the kit.
+1973 saw the return of the ‘DFC’ monogram, though without a shield.
 This was used until 1987, when a new badge (a variation of the design that appeared after the Second World War on official blazers and publications) was adopted.
 In 2008, Dundee returned to their original 1955 badge.